stiles/survivoR2py/README.md

 ### Vote-off logs

 - `scripts/vote_off_reaction.py`: Fetches a [public Google Sheet](https://docs.google.com/spreadsheets/d/1nys0mCWArUCtPKYIVBrbjmv7eAWkmOce4cBlyHm8b0c/edit?usp=sharing) where vote-off reactions are being hand-logged.
 This is growing *slowly* and needs contributors.
-The goal is to build a dataset that shows all voted-off players' reactions *after* Jeff doused their torches and *before* they walked out of the Tribal Council.
+The goal is to build a dataset that shows all voted-off players' reactions *after* Jeff doused their torches and *before* they walked out of the Tribal Council. *Any vote at the council gets logged here, even if that person stayed in the game in one of the purgatory seasons.*

 **Data collection**